Macrogol: PEGylation

 Macrogols are also attached to biopharmaceutical drugs to slow down their degradation in the human body and increase their duration of action, as well as to reduce immunogenicity.
 This process is called PEGylation.

 Contraindications

 Contraindications for macrogol taken orally as a laxative are intestinal perforation, bowel obstruction, ileus, inflammatory bowel diseases, and toxic megacolon.

 The doses of macrogol as an excipient are too low to have relevant contraindications.

 Allergy to macrogol is rare, and usually appears as an allergy to an increasing number of seemingly unrelated products, including cosmetics, drugs that use it as an excipient, and peri-procedural substances such as ultrasound gel.

 Adverse effects

 Oral macrogol is generally well tolerated.
 Possible side effects include headache, bloating, nausea, allergies, and electrolyte imbalance, mainly hypokalaemia (low blood potassium levels) and hyperkalaemia (high blood potassium levels).
 Hyperkalaemia is not an effect of macrogol itself but of potassium salts which are usually part of macrogol formulations.
-With excessive use, it can cause diarrhea.